WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Methods/save.md

 ## Description

 The `save()` method saves the Dossier object.
-The corresponding Dossier is saved in Enterprise as well.
+The corresponding Dossier is saved in Enterprise or Studio Server as well.

 ## Examples